-Grasshopper offers a virtual phone system catered toward small businesses, with voice calling, business SMS texting, fax, voicemail, and basic call management features.
+Grasshopper offers a virtual phone system for small businesses, with voice calling, business SMS texting, fax, voicemail, and basic call management features.
 Users can make unlimited calls and send unlimited texts with all Grasshopper plans.

 Unlike alternatives, Grasshopper primarily uses your cell provider’s network service to make calls.
 This decreases the audio quality a bit.
 However, Grasshopper does offer WiFi and VoIP calling as non-default options.